 \subsection{Experiment Setup and Algorithms}

 We use the same experiment setup as before, but with the following differences (more details in \S \ref{sec:app_imputation}),

-\textbf{Dataset.} After dividing the dataset into train and test sets, we randomly remove $r$ fraction of values from the train set, giving us our $D^{miss}$.
-The complete pipeline is repeated $10$ times.
+\textbf{Dataset.} After dividing the dataset into train and test, we randomly remove $r$ fraction of values from the train set, giving us $D^{miss}$.
+This is repeated $10$ times.

-\textbf{Baseline Algorithms and Multiplicity-Aware Data Imputation.} We study five commonly used baselines in imputation: (a) Mean~\citep{miao2022experimental}, filling with the mean of the feature, (b) Median~\citep{miao2022experimental}, filling with the median of the feature, (c) Mode~\citep{miao2022experimental}, filling with the mode of the feature, (d) kNN~\citep{regression1992introduction}, using k-nearest neighbours algorithm to find $5$ neighbours and fill with the mean of their value, and (e) MICE~\citep{van2011mice}, learning predictors of a feature using other features, one at a time, and improving iteratively.
+\textbf{Baselines and Multiplicity-Aware Data Imputation.} We study five commonly used baselines: (a) Mean~\citep{miao2022experimental}, filling with the mean of the feature, (b) Median~\citep{miao2022experimental}, filling with the median of the feature, (c) Mode~\citep{miao2022experimental}, filling with the mode of the feature, (d) kNN~\citep{regression1992introduction}, using k-nearest neighbours algorithm to find $5$ neighbours and fill with the mean of their value, and (e) MICE~\citep{van2011mice}, learning predictors of a feature using other features, one at a time, and improving iteratively.

 In addition, our multiplicity-aware imputation techniques include: (a) MultLow, which checks the confidence of the data point for all five baseline imputations and chooses the one with the least confidence, repeating for all missing values, and (b) MultHigh, which instead chooses the one with the highest confidence.
 To get the confidence scores, we train a single model on the mean-imputed dataset.
-Our multiplicity-aware imputation algorithms use existing imputation techniques and choose between them for every missing value.
-We provide pseudocode in the Appendix (\S \ref{sec:app_pseudo}).
+Our multiplicity-aware algorithm uses existing imputation techniques and chooses between them for every missing value.
+We provide the pseudocode in the Appendix (\S \ref{sec:app_pseudo}).